Updated 7 October 2021

 The Travel Pass will provide the means to issue and securely deliver digital test or vaccination certificates to passengers that will be recognized by governments.

-The Travel Pass will enable them to procure accurate information on travel, testing (and eventually vaccine) requirements for their journey along with a number of other advantages:
+The Travel Pass will enable them to procure accurate information on travel, testing and vaccine requirements for their journey along with a number of other advantages:

 - Enables passengers to find testing centers and labs at their departure location which meet the standards for testing/vaccination requirements of their destination